Amogh-Sadhu/RPI_pico_windows_setup/README.md

 Scroll down further until you find `Cmake: Generator`.
 Enter `NMake Makefiles` in the space below.

 Close the setting window and select `Explorer` tab on the top left and click on `Open Folder` option.
 Browse to c:\pico\pico-examples\ and select the folder.

-Select yes when asked to configure project
+Select yes when asked to configure project.
+For kit option select `GCC for arm-none-eabi`

-image
+Now you can use the build option to select and build your project.

+`Upload the code to rpi pico using uf2 file, just copy uf2 file to rpi-pico storage media.`

+## Now let's create a example project of our own